core-wg/core-responses/draft-bormann-core-responses.md

 # OSCORE processing for non-traditional responses

-OSCORE {{oscore}} is built with the assumption that requests are processed into exactly one response.
+OSCORE {{-oscore}} is built with the general assumption that requests are processed into exactly one response.
 The specification contains explicit provisions for Observe requests, and a whole protocol extension for multicast requests.